Knee Gel Injection Cost in 2026: Prices With and Without Insurance

 If you’re considering knee gel injections (also called viscosupplementation or “gel shots”), cost is likely one of your top concerns.
 The price varies widely depending on the brand, your insurance coverage, and where you receive treatment.

-This guide breaks down exactly what you’ll pay in 2025, with real-world pricing for both insured and self-pay patients.
+This guide breaks down exactly what you’ll pay in 2026, with real-world pricing for both insured and self-pay patients.
+We cover every FDA-approved brand, Medicare Part B coverage, private insurance, and self-pay options so you can make the best financial decision for your knee pain.

 Understanding Knee Gel Injection Pricing